tiyd-python-2015-08/assigments/22--MovieLens-Online/README.md

 When logged in, customize pages for the user.
 For example, on the page that shows the top 20 movies rated, show the user which ones they've rated.

 Add a personal page for each user that only they can see.
 It should have all their ratings, allow them to edit or delete those ratings, and also show them the top 20 movies they have not rated.

+## Night 4

+### Normal Mode

+Tonight focuses on using the Django ORM better.
+You have a list of changes to make:

+* Ensure users can rate movies.
+* Validate that new ratings are between 1 and 5.
+* Make sure new ratings are timestamped correctly.
+* Allow for a short review with the rating.
+* Add a personal page for each user that only they can see.
+It should have all their ratings and allow them to edit or delete those ratings.
+* Add a public page for each user that has all their ratings and their user info.
+* Movies should have genres, and each genre should have a page where you can see the top rated movies for that genre.
+* Have a page both for showing movies with the most ratings and movies with the highest ratings.

+### Hard Mode

+Convert your application to use PostgreSQL.

+Start to exercise your own creativity here.
+Add features based off what you're interested in.